 “Then the public can weigh in on it and council will have to make some decisions on Monday.
 They may decide to pass it, they may decide to amend it, they may decide to wait and do some public consultation or they may decide to reject it.
 I’m fine with whatever council decides to do,”

-In an email, Christa Roettele, a spokesperson for the OMAFRA outlined the scope of what municipalities can do.
+In an email, Christa Roettele, an OMAFRA spokeswoman, outlined the scope of what municipalities can do.

 “In Ontario, municipalities have tools under the Municipal Act and the Planning Act to regulate health, safety and nuisance issues” such as odour or light, she said.
 But those bylaws “can’t unduly (affect) normal farm practices as per the Farming and Food Production Protection Act administered by OMAFRA.”

 She said that when a municipality seeks to place restrictions on agricultural operations, the operator may ask for a ruling from the Normal Farm Practices Board on whether the practice affected by the bylaw is a normal farm practice.
 The board is the only authority to make that decision based on evidence presented at a hearing, she said.